 'Mindfulness for Health' — Vidyamala Burch and Danny Penman, ISBN: 9780749959241

 The best place to get this seems to be the Book Depository for around $25 including postage.
-It takes a week or two to arrive, and you will need this book for the course.
+It can take several weeks to arrive, and you will need this book for the course.
 Ideally, try to read it a few weeks before you start the course.

 One of the shortcomings of attending a 4 week (or any) Mindfulness Training is that after the course, you are left on your own and there may be little (no) support for your own practice.
 To remedy this, and support an ongoing practice of your own, you might find it also helpful to find a small group, in your own community, and sometimes practice with other people, and explore other approaches.